diegomura/react-pdf-site/docs/image.md

 ### Image

-A React component for displaying network or local JPG or PNG images.
+A React component for displaying network or local (Node only) JPG or PNG images, as well as base64 encoded image strings.

 #### Valid props